 On that note, do you have any ambitions to use this knowledge to create and design your own collection?

 There have been some simply stunning collections from my fellow presenters haven’t there?
 You can see the effort, time and dedication that they have spent perfecting their designs.
-You can’t work in the jewelry business for nearly 14 years and not have had an idea of what you would love your collection to be… so perhaps I will.
+You can’t work in the jewellery business for nearly 14 years and not have had an idea of what you would love your collection to be… so perhaps I will.
 Watch this space!

 It’s been a joy to catch up with you.
 What’s next for the Jinks family?